Why Are Lab-Grown Diamonds So Expensive? Cost, Value & Vintage Cuts Ex – DovEggs-Seattle

 FAQ

-Why do lab-grown diamonds still cost more than moissanite?
+Q: Why do lab-grown diamonds still cost more than moissanite?

-The production process for lab-grown diamonds involves replicating extreme natural conditions using advanced technology, while moissanite creation follows a different, less resource-intensive process.
+A: The production process for lab-grown diamonds involves replicating extreme natural conditions using advanced technology, while moissanite creation follows a different, less resource-intensive process.
 This fundamental difference in manufacturing complexity and material value accounts for the price disparity.

-Are lab-grown diamonds the same as moissanite?
+Q: Are lab-grown diamonds the same as moissanite?

 For detailed scientific explanations, refer to this GIA article: Simulants, Moissanite and Lab-Grown Diamonds.

-How does the resale value of lab-grown diamonds compare to natural diamonds?
+Q: How does the resale value of lab-grown diamonds compare to natural diamonds?

-Currently, natural diamonds generally maintain higher resale value due to their established market perception and natural scarcity.
+A: Currently, natural diamonds generally maintain higher resale value due to their established market perception and natural scarcity.
 Lab-grown diamonds typically retain less of their original purchase price in the secondary market, though this may evolve as consumer perceptions change.

-Do lab-grown diamonds come with the same certifications as natural diamonds?
+Q: Do lab-grown diamonds come with the same certifications as natural diamonds?

-Reputable lab-grown diamonds are graded using the same 4C standards and often receive certifications from the same recognized laboratories (GIA, IGI, etc.) as natural diamonds, providing consumers with equivalent quality assurance.
+A: Reputable lab-grown diamonds are graded using the same 4C standards and often receive certifications from the same recognized laboratories (GIA, IGI, etc.) as natural diamonds, providing consumers with equivalent quality assurance.

 Previous Article Next Article